oroinc/documentation/user/back-office/activities/contact-requests/index.rst

 Create a Contact Request
 ------------------------

-In case you need to register a certain request received from a customer by phone or email, you can create a contact request manually from within your Oro application.
+If you need to register a particular request received from a customer by phone or email, you can manually create a contact request within your Oro application.

 1. Navigate to **Activities > Contact Requests** in the main menu.
 2. Click **Create Contact Request** on the top right.